-SHARON JONES AND THE DAP-KINGS: (Singing) When I was a child I believed what they told me.
+JONES: (Singing) When I was a child, I believed what they told me.
 To each one shall come what each one shall earn.
-And if I worked hard, nobody could hold me.
-And cheaters will fail, that's what they all learned.
-But there is a man who was born with a fortune, a hard day's work he's never done.
+And if I worked hard, nobody could hold.
+And cheaters will fail.
+That's what they all learned.
+But there is a man who was born with a fortune.
+A hard days work, he's never done.
 He lives from the sweat of other men's labor as he sips his champagne and lays in the sun.

 GROSS: How come?

 JONES: Because I couldn't sing.
-I couldn't get air because people didn't realize I was cut across the diaphragm, all the way up from right under the mid - center under my breast, all the way down to top of my navel almost.
+I couldn't get air because - people didn't realize I was cut across the diaphragm, all the way up from right under the mid-center under my breast all the way down to the top of my navel, almost.
 They had to cut through the diaphragm, through the stomach, remove stuff.
-They removed like 10 pounds of - things was taken out of my body.
+They removed, like - 10 pounds of things was taken out of my body.

 JONES: Ten pounds that I never gained back...